Dyepot Fiber Farm Share

 Support Sustainable Agriculture while you knit with color and softness in a lightweight worsted yarn.

-Starting in 2011, Seacolors will set aside a third of its inventory for sale by whole dyelots to yarn and fiber shops.
+Seacolors sets aside 1/3 of its inventory for sale by whole dyelots to yarn and fiber shops.

 Guild artist and sustainable farmer, Nanne Kennedy started her superfine breed program at Meadowcroft in Midcoast Maine in 1989.
 She developed her Seacolors process in 1994, solar dyed in seawater.